Coding Assistants and Artificial Intelligence for the Rest of Us

 What to choose?
 Local or Remote?

-We saw how much helpful a code assistant can be, but the real question is should you use service like Supermaven, Codium, Copilot or Cursor and others ?
+We saw how much helpful a code assistant can be; however, the real question is should you use service like Supermaven, Codium, Copilot or Cursor and others ?
 Or just run the open source LLMs on your local computer?

 💡 BTW LLM stands for Large Language Model while LLaMA stands for Large Language Model Meta AI.